KartikeySharma/Chat-App/README.md

-# Chat App Using Flask-SocketIO & Deployed in Heroku
+# Chat App Using Flask-SocketIO

 ## Introduction
-This is a chat application, implemented using Flask-SocketIO with both the database (PostgreSQL) and the app deployed in Heroku.
+This is a chat application, implemented using Flask-SocketIO with the database (PostgreSQL) deployed in Heroku.
 It also has user registration and authentication functionalities.

 ## Files in the program
 - **application.py**: This is the main app file and contains both the registration/login page logic and the Flask-SocketIO backend for the app.